K00sKlust/K00sTwitchBot/README.md

 ## Create commands
 All commands are in the folder './commands/src'.
-If you want to create a new one, all you have to do is to copy the template, rename the file and edit it.
+If you want to create a new one, all you have to do is to duplicate the template, rename the file and edit it.
 That's all!
 It's save to just remove a command file.